“I have had enough Lord; I have had enough,” he cried. “Now, take my life; I am no better than my ancestors.”

 You are not deceived by our acts, our voices, our words.
 First you listen to our hearts before you listen to our acts.
 And when the heart is dirty, the acts are empty.

-He loves his brother too, his friends, his enemy.
+He loves his brother too, his friends, his enemies.
 He loves them all because he loves You.
 He loves You because You first loved him.

 Listener of eternal hearts, listen, hear my heart, repeat the words to me, that I may know to weep in terror, or rejoice in hope of eternal salvation.

 Friend, God listens more to your heart than He does to your mouth.
 You may live in so much pain that you pray for death only to find Him bring you release because your heart cried for it.
 You may live humbly only to have Him tell you your heart reeks of pride.
-No, now, do not listen to your heart.
-Listen to the echoes of the voices of your heart that come from Him.
-He won’t lie to you.
+Listen to Him.
+He never lies.